Chapter III General Administration

 A3.14.5.2.1 Employees will be reimbursed for use of personal automobiles when the College requires such usage for travel.
 Amount eligible for reimbursement shall be limited to actual mileage to and from location.
 Other mileage shall be reimbursed but only when a business purpose can be established.

-A3.14.5.2.2 Effective date February 1, 2013, the mileage reimbursement rate is the current maximum rate allowed by the IRS and approved by the college ($.565 per mile).
+A3.14.5.2.2 The mileage reimbursement rate is the current maximum rate allowed by the IRS.
+The approved rate will be maintained by Fiscal Services.

 A3.14.5.2.3 When more than one person is traveling, carpooling is encouraged.
 The owner of the vehicle should claim the mileage expense reimbursement.
 The other members of the carpool are not entitled to any reimbursement under these circumstances.